jackiewong99/image-gallery/README.md

 - **Change the flex properties of the child flex items:**

-  - Change the images' flex properties to take up more space in the container.
-(Currently the images and text captions each take up half the space.)
+  - Change the images' flex properties to take up more space in the flex container.
+(Currently the images and text captions each take up half the space in their respective flex containers.)

 - **Create a new version**